 This advice is overlooked by tons of individuals because they lose the motivation to clean often.
 It might get annoying at some point, but it is necessary to follow proper coronavirus security guard procedures in order to prevent the virus from spreading.

 Sanitizing your duty belt, gear, and other equipment with a disinfecting wipe or something similar will lower the risk of infection for you and everyone around you.
 If you aren't able to obtain disinfectants at this time, just do a thorough job with the soap or cleaning agents that you usually use.

 The EPA has a full list of disinfectants that will kill the novel coronavirus, but here are a few essentials to keep an eye out for.
 The most effective ones have an indication for killing influenza, RSB, SARS virus, and other coronaviruses.

 If you aren’t able to find any disinfectant products, you can find a recipe for a cleaning solution that contains household bleach online recommended by the CDC.

 This one might be a little tough since people can come close to you unexpectedly, but as a security guard, you don’t have a choice but to do your job while keeping a distance of at least 6 feet between you and everyone else.

 You should avoid crowded places at all costs( depending on where you work).
-If you’re patrolling at Walmart, make sure that you don’t end up in the crowd when trying to put a 6 feet distance between customers.
+If you’re patrolling at Walmart, make sure that you don’t end up in the crowd when trying to put a 6-foot distance between customers.

-You should avoid having contact with elderly people or people with poor health at all cost.
+You should avoid having contact with elderly people or people with poor health at all costs.
 If you really want to be very cautious in your workplace, you can :

 - Use a single pair of disposable examination gloves